 No individual may solicit donations or sell on-campus for personal gain.
 Use of campus property for the collecting of donations or sales is restricted to recognized student organizations, the College or its departments.
-Approval for all such sales is to be received from the Student Services Office on the appropriate campus.
+Approval for all such sales is to be received from the Department of Student Affairs on the appropriate campus.